Roychela/Portfolio-Landing-Page/README.md

 # Portfolio-Landing-Page
-#### The Portfolio-Landing-Page is simply a web prtfolio to showcase my programming work
+#### The Portfolio-Landing-Page is simply a web portfolio to showcase my programming work.
 #### By **Roy Chela**
 ## Description
 The Portfolio-Landing-page webpage describes the list of programming projects I have undertaken so far.
 The webpage acts as a web portfolio to showcase my work.
 It also contains an about me section that gives insight to my educational background, skills, hobbies, interests and my reason to take a programming class.